Frequently Asked Questions

 Your ticket price directly supports the Brewers of Indiana Guild, the nonprofit trade association that represents Indiana's craft breweries.

-Ticket sales also make the fest possible for you to enjoy, and $3 of every ticket sold benefits our charity partner, Leukemia & Lymphoma Society of Indiana, which received more than $13,000 from 2016 ticket sales thanks to our participating breweries, sponsors, and beer lovers like you.
+Ticket sales also make the fest possible for you to enjoy, and $3 of every ticket sold benefits our charity partner, the nonprofits Leukemia and Lymphoma Society of Indiana and Little Red Door Cancer Agency.

 Unlike many for-profit festivals, breweries are given stipends for attending Guild fests, helping to offset their staffing, travel, and production expenses.